Austin DSA’s Homes for All campaign is fighting for deeply affordable housing in Austin, Texas!

 Our Vision

-What is social housing?
+What is city-owned housing?

-What is green housing?
+What is sustinable housing?

-Questions about social housing
+Questions about city-owned housing

-How can social housing be funded?
+How can city-owned housing be funded?

-A one-time investment in social housing can yield long-term returns through cross-subsidization.
-By building and acquiring both deeply affordable and market-rate units, rents from market-rate units can be put into a social housing fund that is used to continually maintain and generate more affordable housing.
+A one-time investment in city-owned housing can yield long-term returns through cross-subsidization.
+By building and acquiring both deeply affordable and market-rate units, rents from market-rate units can be put into a housing fund that is used to continually maintain and generate more affordable housing.
 This model ensures that rents are used to maintain a stock of housing for all, instead of being funneled into the pockets of large landowners.

-Does social housing work?
+Does city-owned housing work?